georgi/shinmun/README.md

       </body>
      </html>

-### Helpers

-There are also helper methods, which work the same way like the *Rails* helpers.
-The most important ones are these:

-* `stylesheet_link_tag(*names)` links a stylesheet with a timestamp

-* `javascript_tag(*names)` includes a javascript with a timestamp

-* `image_tag(src, options = {})` renders an image tag

-* `link_to(text, path, options = {})` renders a link

-Stylesheets, javascripts and images should be included by using theses helpers.
-The helper methods will include a timestamp of the modification time as `querystring`, so that the browser will fetch the new resource if it has been changed.

-If you want to define your own helpers, just define a file named `templates/helpers.rb` with a module named `Shinmun::Helpers`.
-This module will be included into the `Shinmun::Template` class.

-### Post Template

-The attributes of a post are accessible as instance variables in a template:
+The attributes of a post are accessible as instance variables in a
+template:

     <div class="article">
       <div class="date">
         <%= date @date %>
       </div>
       <h2><%= @title %></h2>
       <%= @body %>
       <h3>Comments</h3>
       <!-- comment form -->
     </div>

 ### Commenting System

-Commenting is only available in the rack handler.
 Comments are stored as flat files and encoded as YAML objects.
 Each post has a corresponding comment file located at `comments/<path to post>`.
-So administration of comments is possible by editing the YAML file, you can even version control your comments if you want.
+So administration of comments is possible by editing the YAML file, which can be done on your local machine, as you can just pull the comments from your live server.

-### Static Output

-To render your complete blog you may run `shinmun render` and the output will be rendered to the `public` folder.
-Note that in this case you will miss some dynamic features like the commenting system.

-By issuing the `shinmun push` command your blog will be pushed to your server using rsync.
-This works only, if you define the `repository` variable inside `config/blog.yml`.
-It should contain something like `user@myhost.com:/var/www/my-site/`.

-### Realtime Rendering
+### Deployment

-Shinmun features a lightweight rack handler, which lets you run your blog in almost any environment.
-In `shinmun-example` you will find a rackup file called `config.ru`.
-To start the standalone server just
-run:
+Shinmun can server the blog straight from the git repository.
+So on your webserver initialize a new git repo like:

+    $ cd /var/www
+    $ mkdir myblog
+    $ cd myblog
+    $ git init

+Now on your local machine, you add a new remote repository and push your blog to your server:

+    $ cd ~/myblog
+    $ git remote add live ssh://myserver.com/var/www/myblog
+    $ git push live

+On your production server, you just need the rackup file `config.ru` to run the blog:

+    $ git checkout config.ru

+Now you can run just a pure ruby server or something like Phusion Passenger.
+Anytime you want to publish a post on your blog, you just write, commit and finally push a post by:

+    $ git commit -a -m 'new post'
-    $ rackup
+    $ git push live

-Browse to `http://localhost:9292` and you will see your blog served in realtime.
-Just change any of your posts, templates or settings and you will see the new output in your browser.
-Even the javascripts and stylesheets will be packed at runtime if you configured it.
-Shinmun caches all files, so that everything get served from memory.

 ### Phusion Passenger

-Shinmun is already compatible with [Phusion Passenger][5].
+Shinmun is compatible with [Phusion Passenger][5].
 Install Phusion Passenger as described in my [blog post][2].

-Now copy your blog folder to some folder like `/var/www/blog` and create a sub directory `public`.
-Inside this directory you should link your assets folders:

-    # cd public
-    # ln -s ../assets/images
-    # ln -s ../assets/javascripts
-    # ln -s ../assets/stylesheets

-This is just to ensure that static files will be served by Apache.

-Assuming that you are on a Debian or Ubuntu system, you can now create a file named `/etc/apache2/sites-available/blog`:
+Assuming that you are on a Debian or Ubuntu system, you can create a file named `/etc/apache2/sites-available/blog`:

     <VirtualHost *:80>
         ServerName myblog.com